openwdl/wdl/versions/1.0/SPEC.md

 }
 ```

 The value for the `docker` runtime attribute in this case is an array of values.
 The parser should accept this.
-Some engines might interpret it as an "either this image or that image" or could reject it outright.
+Some engines might interpret it as an "either this image or that image" or could reject it ou

 Since values are expressions, they can also reference variables in the task: